 The majority of Illinois nursing home residents admitted to the emergency room are usually suffering from a serious condition after falling at the facility.
 Without proper supervision and a lack of developing and enforcing interventions to minimize the risk of falling, many residents are highly susceptible to suffering broken bones, hematomas or other serious consequence that has the potential of negatively altering their overall health.
-Unfortunately, the Homewood elder abuse attorneys at Rosenfeld Injury Lawyers have represented many Illinois nursing home residents who have suffered injury from a fall that could have been prevented had the nursing staff followed established procedures and protocols.
+Unfortunately, the Homewood elder abuse attorneys at Rosenfeld Injury Lawyers LLC have represented many Illinois nursing home residents who have suffered injury from a fall that could have been prevented had the nursing staff followed established procedures and protocols.

 South Suburban Rehabilitation Center